Nabil19911/Order-Summary-FrontEnd-Mentor-/README.md

 ## Acknowledgments

-I thank me for not to giving up when I stuck and depressed.
+I thank myself for not to giving up when I stuck and depressed.